 SHANNON HAN, PARTNER

 Shannon Han is a registered architect in California and New York.
 Shannon received a Master of Architecture from the Southern California Institute of Architecture in 2006.
-She has 15 years of experience working with award-winning architecture firms.
 Prior to forming Weather Projects, she practiced with SHoP Architects for seven years leading large institutional projects such as the ALABS project at the Fashion Institute of Technology in Manhattan, New York, the Botswana Innovation Hub in Gaborone, Botswana and with Forest City Ratner Co. as SHoP’s Project Architect for the Atlantic Yards B2 Modular Towers.
 Shannon has lived and worked in San Francisco, Paris, New York, and Los Angeles.

 HUNTER KNIGHT, PARTNER

 Hunter Knight received a Master of Architecture from the Southern California Institute of Architecture in 2006, graduating with distinction.
 He received the AIA Henry Adam’s Medal for excellence in architecture.
-Hunter is a lecturer at the University of Southern California where he teaches architectural design studios.
+Hunter is an lecturer at the University of Southern California where he teaches architectural design studios.
 Previously he held positions at CalPoly Pomona, Ecole Speciale d’Architecture, and SCI_Arc.
-He has 11 years of experience working at award-winning architecture firms.
 Prior to forming Weather Projects, he practiced with Morphosis Architects for eight years as Lead Designer on projects including the Phare Tower in Paris, France, the competition-winning entry for the Casablanca Finance City Tower in Casablanca, Morocco and the Cornell NYC Tech building in Manhattan, New York.
 Hunter has lived and worked in Paris, New York, and Los Angeles.